HMKazmi/DiceRoller-/README.md

 This project is a starting point for a Flutter application.

-This was part of my Flutter course offered by Academind (Maxmillian Schwarzmuller, Udemy)
+This was part of my Flutter course offered by Academind (Maxmillian Schwarzmuller, Udemy) I ran the app on real device and it was really pleasing learning experience.

 Here's the perview of the app: